OvoArchie/portfolio_analytics_mds_hh_data_generator/readme.md

 ## MDS Half Hourly Data Formatter

-MDS want Half Hourly data in a very txt format.
+MDS want Half Hourly data in a very specific txt format.
 An example of the data/ format they want can be seen in `output_template.txt`.
 The guidence for this format comes from the bsc guidelines.
 It is on page 25, section 4.1.5 of `bscp510_v3.0.pdf`.

 ### Known Stipulations
 - MDS are only concerned with a specific set of mpans.